browserengineering/book/blog/feedback.md

 The code is quite simple: when you select "Typo", that paragraph is marked `contenteditable`, an [HTML feature][contenteditable] that turns on rich text editing on the client side.
-When, when focus leaves the paragraph you are editing, I bundle up the old and new text content[^1] and ship it to a server, which saves the results.
+Then, when focus leaves the paragraph you are editing, I bundle up the old and new text content[^1] and ship it to a server, which saves the results.